LAMBS-Nopryl/LMF.VR/README.md

 Here a small rundown on how create a mission using the Framework.

 __VR Mission:__\
-The Framework comes with a form of template mission.
+The Framework comes with a template mission.
 In this template you will find examples on how to configure your mission to properly use most of the Frameworks' various components.
 There are many different ways to get the components from this VR mission into yours, but as an example let's just say you changed the .VR ending of the template mission folder to fit the map you want your mission to be on and then dragged all components to where you want them to be.